Wolfson College, Oxford: Notable alumni

-In the sciences, alumni of the college include the human geneticist Dame Kay Davies, the astronomer and Caltech professor Richard Ellis, and mathematician James R. Norris.
+In the sciences, alumni of the college include the human geneticist Dame Kay Davies, the astronomer and Caltech professor Richard Ellis, theoretical physicist David Deutsch, mathematician and geneticist Eric Lander and mathematician James R. Norris.
 Entrepreneurs include Reid Hoffman, who was the co-founder and executive chairman of LinkedIn.

-In law and public policy, alumni include Chief Medical Adviser to the UK Government Chris Whitty, former Minister of External Relations of Brazil and Supreme Court Justice Francisco Rezek, chief prosecutor of the International Criminal Court Karim Ahmad Khan, and Eric Lander, who is US Director of Science and Technology Policy and Science Advisor to the President in the Cabinet of Joe Biden.
-Sigmundur Davíð Gunnlaugsson, the youngest serving Prime Minister of Iceland, studied at the College.
+In law and public policy, alumni include Chief Medical Adviser to the UK Government Chris Whitty, former minister of external relations of Brazil and Supreme Court Justice Francisco Rezek, chief prosecutor of the International Criminal Court Karim Ahmad Khan.
+Sigmundur Davíð Gunnlaugsson, the youngest serving prime minister of Iceland, studied at the college.

 Presidents

 Fellows

+Notable current and former fellows of the college include:

+Jiyuan Yu, a moral philosopher noted for his work on virtue ethics.

-Notable current and former fellows of the college include: William Bradshaw, Baron Bradshaw, Member of the House of Lords; Anthony Epstein, discoverer of the Epstein–Barr virus; Steven Schwartz, Vice Chancellor of Macquarie University in Sydney, Australia; Denis Mack Smith, historian at Oxford; Niko Tinbergen, Dutch ethologist and recipient of the Nobel Prize in Physiology or Medicine; and Dorothy Hodgkin, winner of the Nobel Prize in Chemistry.
+William Bradshaw, Baron Bradshaw, Member of the House of Lords.

+Anthony Epstein, discoverer of the Epstein–Barr virus.

+Steven Schwartz, Vice Chancellor of Macquarie University in Sydney, Australia.

+Denis Mack Smith, historian at Oxford.

+Niko Tinbergen, Dutch ethologist and recipient of the Nobel Prize in Physiology or Medicine.

+Dorothy Hodgkin, winner of the Nobel Prize in Chemistry.